 All I wanted was someone else to look at me and say “Girl, me too”.
 That’s it.

 I can say things like “Remind me why we got married?”
-And I’ll get something back like “I’ve been wondering the same F-ing thing all week”.
+And I’ll get something back like “I’ve been wondering the same thing all week”.
 Or “You’re asking ME?
-I just told him to jump out of a moving car.”
+I just told my husband to jump out of a moving car.”
 Simple.
 Honest.
 Real.

 Thank God for the girls I can text with any amount of momentary meltdowns and thank God they all share the same thoughts and feelings I have.

-If you feel like venting right this second, feel free to comment below and say whatever the hell you want!
+If you feel like venting about anything right this second, feel free to comment below and say whatever the hell you want!
 The more, the merrier.

 If you’re too embarrassed to share, that’s fine too, just know you’re not alone.
 You’re doing a great job and the genuinely happy moments, days, months are there too.
 We all have them!
 The good, the bad, the trying.